parro-it/canibekikked/readme.md

 $ canibekikked
 ```

-Check all repositories of a particulr user:
+Check all repositories of a particular user:

 ```bash
 $ canibekikked parroit